mickjayofficial/FONarchive/README.md

 MIT License.
 Provided as-is for personal and educational use.
 Not affiliated with Adobe.

 ## Support
 This is a standalone script.
-For issues or suggestions, check the log file or contact the author if a repository is provided.
-You can contact me through GIThub or on Telegram: @mickjayofficial
+For issues or suggestions, check the log file or contact the author through GIThub or on Telegram: @mickjayofficial